digitalspider/jlxd/README.md

-# Java LXD API Client
+# Java LXD Rest API Client

-A Java LXD (Linux Container Daemon) Client allows Java applications to interact with Linux based lxd/lxc commands To test you can run:
+A java rest API client for LXD (Linux Container Daemon) that allows Java applications to interact with Linux based lxd/lxc commands
+To test you can run:
 * bin/jlxd.sh